 What are the working hours as per UAE Labour Law?

-- What are the working hours as per UAE Labour Law?
+- What are the position do not fall under the provisions of the working hours article in the UAE Labour Law?

 Article 65: Number of working hours